Whether you are an avid real estate investor or an average buyer or seller, real estate apps can become quite useful in your endeavors.

 If you’ve already got a property portfolio or real estate syndication going, real estate apps can be incredibly useful in managing rental income, alongside taxes and other costs.
 Most of the apps have a simple dashboard that is easy to use, even for the most technologically inexperienced.

 Finally, real estate investing apps allow you to stay connected to any of your tenants.
 Once again, it’s a useful feature to have them all in the same place- for example, if problems crop up within the properties, or you need to send rent reminders.
+Or, a tenant won’t surprise you when they give a 30 day notice to the landlord.

 Best Real Estate Apps for Investors and Sellers